Ronnie Liu Tian Khiew

+Ronnie Liu Tian Khiew (劉天球 (Lau4 Tin1 Kau4, Lâu Thian-kiû); Pha̍k-fa-sṳ: Liù Thiên-khiù; born 29 March 1958) is a Malaysian politician who served as Member of the Selangor State Executive Council (EXCO) in the Pakatan Rakyat (PR) state administration under former Menteri Besar Khalid Ibrahim from March 2008 to May 2013 as well as Member of the Selangor State Legislative Assembly (MLA) for Sungai Pelek from May 2018 to August 2023 and Pandamaran from March 2008 to May 2013.
+He is an independent.
+He was a member, Member of the Central Executive Committee (CEC) and State Secretary of Selangor of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly PR coalitions.
+He is controversial for remarks on various political issues.

 Politics

 He was a Member of the DAP Central Executive Committee and the International Secretary for DAP.
 On 9 October 2022, he had announced that he will quit DAP due to dissatisfaction of some of the party leaders, but after two days he had decided to continue to stay in the party for his constituents.
+On 23 June 2023 when he became the caretaker Sungai Pelek MLA following the dissolution of the assembly, he asked for the termination of his DAP party membership effective the next day on 24 June 2023 in a letter addressed to Secretary General of the party Anthony Loke after being with the party for 41 years since he was in secondary school in 1982.
+He gave the reason of having met a lot of "things that are beyond my expectations".
+Although leaving DAP, he carried on aligning himself with and supporting PH, Prime Minister Anwar Ibrahim of PH and the Malaysia Madani concept introduced by the PH administration.

 Controversies

 Chin Peng as a Fighter for Independence

 On 1 September 2005, in his blog in the official website of DAP, he had stated that Chin Peng, the leader of the Malayan Communist Party, is a Fighter of Independence for Malaya.
 This statement had offended many of the veteran soldiers, such as Kanang anak Langkau.

 Obstructing operation of Subang Jaya City Council

 On 3 November 2007, police in Puchong had started an investigation on him as he had obstructed officers of the Subang Jaya City Council to stop immoral activities in a hotel in Bandar Puchong Jaya.
 Assistant Commissioner, Zainal Rashid Abu Bakar had said that he was given 5 warnings but he still refused to cooperate.